 In the standards screening, robots are screened for whether they have been created in accordance with the competition rules.
-The weight limits for this competition are 4kg or less for ROBO-ONE.
+The weight limits for this competition are 4kg or less for ROBO-ONE(4.5kg or less for auto).
 Certified robots can participate in all classes if they satisfy the certified robot standards.